Tharon-C/brew-site/content/_index.md

 [[blocks]]
 template = "section-summaries"
 [[blocks.sections]]
-content = " Brew. offers sommelier tea services, pairing your menu with the perfect hot or iced blends, both in person for a unique dining experience or as an a-la-carte option for your guests to choose." headline = "Curated Experiences" image = "/images/herbal-blends.jpg" [[blocks.sections]]
+content = "Brew. offers sommelier tea services, pairing your menu with the perfect hot or iced blends, both in person for a unique dining experience or as an a-la-carte option for your guests.
+Tea or tisanes are carefully crafted to either match or contrast with food items, bringing out the best in both!" headline = "Curated Experiences" image = "/images/herbal-blends.jpg" [[blocks.sections]]